Syncop8/Agile88/_docs/FAQ.md

 -   The candidate has lots of energy and ideas, and won't be shy to challenge the status quo.
 -   The candidate is well known and has a strong reputation in the industry.

 > Tips to candidates: Inspire us!
+Inspire your potential clients!
 Show us your skills, technical and social!
-Present something new and exciting at one of our events.
-Prepare for lots of intense discussions, critique and laughter – we’re a merry bunch, but we need to be convinced you are good at what you do.
+Present something new and exciting on a blog post, video or conference.
+We all need to be convinced you are good at what you do.
 Why?
-Because we want to learn from you, and we want the clients to rave over how awesome you are.
+Because we want the clients to rave over how awesome you are.

 Who is responsible for delivering work?